eriqsp/eriqsp/README.md

 ## Hi there 👋

+My name is Erick and I am currently pursuing the data science career path.

+I like to build things that are useful to me, and could be useful to others as well.

+My main tech stack contains Python, SQL and HTML.
+I also have some experience using Docker, n8n and AzureDevOps.

+I've built some projects here, my favorite one being the [Counter-Strike Player Clustering](https://github.com/eriqsp/counter-strike-analysis).

+At the moment I am working on the project [Anime Recommender System](https://github.com/eriqsp/anime-recommender).
+It gives *anime recommendations* using the content-based filtering approach and TensorFlow to build the embeddings.

 <!--
 **eriqsp/eriqsp** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.